West Church Street Tour - 2012

 Join the Society now.
 The tour each year is included in membership.
 Individuals dues are $15, families $20.
-If the PHS receives the form and payment by early October the tour booklet will be mailed to your home.
-Download the Membership Application .
+If the PHS receives the form and payment by early October, the tour booklet will be mailed to your home.
+Download the application here.
+Membership Application

 17 West Church Street

-The original Gothic Revival style house owned by Adah Axon burned down and this home was built to replace it in 1910.
-In 1902 there was a carriage house in back, so likely that structure is older than the current house.
+The original Gothic Revival style house owned by Adah Axon burned down, and this home was built to replace it in 1910.
+In 1902, there was a carriage house in back, so it is likely that structure is older than the current house.

 Emma Axon inherited the home in 1925 from her mother, Adah.
 Emma married Hal Scoby in 1926.
-Hal played a prominent role in Fairport becoming manager of the Fairport Canco plant, which later became the American Can Company.
-He also founded of the Fairport Planning Board.
+Hal played a prominent role in Fairport, becoming manager of the Fairport Canco plant, which later became the American Can Company.
+He also founded the Fairport Planning Board.

-The home has many features of the Queen Anne style.
-The dominant front facing gable, free-classic style front porch with grouped classical columns that are raised on a pedestal to the level of the porch railings and a two-story bay window.
+The home has many features of the Queen Anne style such as: the dominant front-facing gable, free classic style front porch with grouped classical columns that are raised on a pedestal to the level of the porch railings and a two-story bay window.
 The pedestals are made of cement blocks, a common material used during this period.

 The inside of the home still has the original oak floors, chestnut wood trim, pocket doors and a beautiful front staircase.

 In 2008, extensive construction work was undertaken at the rear of the house, adding a two-story addition that enlarged the kitchen and created a family room.
 A new porch that wraps around the side to the back was added.
 Many of the details of the older part of the house were incorporated in this addition.